09 March, 2013

 Syria Uprising Map: March 2013 (#9)

 Syria's civil war has continued to spread eastward across the country, with rebels taking two major towns over the last month.
 Below is the updated conflict map, plus a summary of recent territorial changes.
-(To see other maps in this series, view all Syria updates.)

 Map of rebel activity and control in Syria's Civil War (Free Syrian Army, Kurdish groups, Al-Nusra Front and others), updated for March 2013.
 Includes recent locations of conflict, including Raqqa, Al-Safira, Al-Hasakah, and Tabqa Dam.